phaserjs/phaser/README.md

 * AnimationParser.spriteSheet can now accept either a string-based key or an HTML Image object as the key argument.
 * LoaderParser.bitmapFont, xmlBitmapFont and jsonBitmapFont all now return the font data rather than write it to the now deprecated PIXI.BitmapText.fonts global array.
 * PIXI.BitmapText has been removed as a global array, as it is no longer used.
+* PIXI has been made available for Phaser when using requireJS (thanks @mkristo #1923)

 ### Bug Fixes